Status: October 2022

 4.1 Purpose of processing and legal basis

-All personal data collected in my newsletters containing tracking pixels are stored and evaluated exclusively by me in order to optimize newsletter delivery and to better adapt the content of future newsletter content to the interests of the respective data subject.
+All personal data collected in my newsletters containing tracking pixels are stored and evaluated exclusively by me in order to optimize newsletter delivery and to improve to adapt the content of future newsletter content to the interests of the respective data subject.
 This personal data will not be passed on to third parties.
 The legal basis for the processing of data in the context of the provision of my newsletter is, with your consent, Art.
 6 para.
 1 lit. a) GDPR.

 4.2 Duration of storage and unsubscription